 What Nafsychology is

-Unlike most “personality type” content, this project avoids tests and scoring, and refuses to treat typology as entertainment, identity, or destiny.
+Unlike most “personality type” content, this project rejects treating typology as entertainment, identity, or destiny.

 What this framework is not